integr8ly/integr8ly.github.io/content/_index.md

 # What is Integreatly

 Integreatly provides a unified experience
-of Red Hat’s agile integration technology products on OpenShift.
+of agile integration technology products on OpenShift.